fmarino-ipzs/eid-it-wallet-docs/docs/en/how-to-read-spec.rst

 Wallet Provider
 ^^^^^^^^^^^^^^^^^^^^

-Readers implementing or operating a **Wallet Provider** Solution should focus on understanding how to securely manage Digital Credentials and facilitate user interactions with other ecosystem participants.
+Readers implementing or operating a **Wallet Provider** Solution should focus on understanding how to securely manage Digital Credentials and facilitate User interactions with other ecosystem participants.

 **Essential sections:**